jpegleg/k3s-dragon-eggs/README.md

 Note: sometimes changes to rules will not immediately update a node during runtime.
 Reboot the node to kick on the modification.

-The kubernetes API 6443 is persistently exposed by default, howver requiring authentication.
+The kubernetes API 6443 is persistently exposed by default, however requiring authentication.

 #### CICD without an image registry option